EPR Programs in Canada: Regulations, Reporting & Compliance

 Governments are raising the bar, requiring businesses to take full responsibility for the entire life cycle of their products and their overall environmental impact, from design to disposal.

-With a deep understanding of product stewardship programs across North America and extensive expertise in performance measurement and reporting frameworks, we help you stay compliant, competitive, and ready for evolving extended producer responsibility (EPR) regulations.
+With a deep understanding of EPR packaging laws and product stewardship programs across North America and extensive expertise in performance measurement and reporting frameworks, we help you stay compliant, competitive, and ready for evolving EPR regulations.

 Speak with an expertWe bring accounting principles into environmental reporting to help you measure, manage, and report your impact clearly and effectively.
 Our green accounting approach gives you a full picture of your environmental footprint and its impact.